apache/ratis/ratis-docs/src/site/markdown/start/index.md

 </dependency>
 ```

-Please note that Apache Hadoop dependencies are shaded, so it’s safe to use hadoop transport with different versions of Hadoop.
+Please note that Apache Hadoop dependencies are shaded,
+so it’s safe to use hadoop transport with different versions of Hadoop.

 ## Create the StateMachine
-A state machine is used to maintain the current state of the raft node, the state machine is responsible for:
+A state machine is used to maintain the current state of the raft node,
+the state machine is responsible for:

 * Execute raft logs to get the state.
-In this example, when a `INCREMENT` log is executed, the counter value will be increased by 1.
+In this example, when a `INCREMENT` log is executed,
+the counter value will be increased by 1.
 And a `GET` log does not affect the state but only returns the current counter value to the client.
 * Managing snapshots loading/saving.
-Snapshots are used to speed the log execution, the state machine could start from a snapshot point and only execute newer logs.
+Snapshots are used to speed the log execution,
+the state machine could start from a snapshot point and only execute newer logs.

 ### Define the StateMachine
-To define our state machine, we can extend from the base class `BaseStateMachine`.
+To define our state machine,
+we can extend a class from the base class `BaseStateMachine`.

-Also, a storage is needed to store snapshots, and we'll use the build-in `SimpleStateMachineStorage`, which is a file-based storage implementation.
+Also, a storage is needed to store snapshots,
+and we'll use the build-in `SimpleStateMachineStorage`,
+which is a file-based storage implementation.

-Since we're going to implement a count server, the `counter` instance is defined in the state machine, represents the current value.
+Since we're going to implement a count server,
+the `counter` instance is defined in the state machine,
+represents the current value.
 Below is the declaration of the state machine:

 ```java
 public class CounterStateMachine extends BaseStateMachine {